Como vender SaaS: 9 dicas para o sucesso das vendas de uma startup

 • Send activity-based emails.
 Your sales email campaign should automatically email your leads for several weeks based on specific actions.
 For example, if they visit your pricing page, you might want to be a bit more sales.

-Our sales CMR, Close, integrates with several powerful sales tools that make your drip campaigns much easier to manage.
+Our sales CRM, Close, integrates with several powerful sales tools that make your drip campaigns much easier to manage.
 Check it out yourself with our 14-day free trial.

 3. Call Your Trial Signups Immediately